 Where does the Pacific Coast Highway start and end?

 The road encompasses miles of stunning views.
 The drive is definitely worth it.
 As you drive along the PCH, make time for stops.
 You'll pass through Big Sur, with its majestic redwoods.
 In Monterey Bay, lucky visitors will get a peek at sea otters playing in the water.
 The PCH also winds through wine country, including Sonoma County.
-The PCH begins in Southern California at Interstate 5 south of San Juan Capistrano, and it ends at U.S. 101 in Leggett in Mendocino County.
-Highway 1 construction began in 1919.
+The PCH begins in Southern California at Interstate 5 south of San Juan Capistrano, and ends at U.S. 101 in Leggett in Mendocino County.
+The construction of the road began in 1919.

 How long does it take to drive the Pacific Coast Highway?